AaravShaurya/COMP350-Team-Infinity/README.md

 #### 4. Set Environment Variables
 You will need to set several environment variables for encryption keys and email handling.

-1. Generate the FERNET_KEY using the provided script:
+1. Generate the FERNET_KEY using the provided script within your directory using the terminal:
 ```
 python generate_fernet_key.py
 ```

-2. Set the following environment variables:
+2. Set the following environment variables within your directory using the terminal:
 ```
 export FERNET_KEY=<generated_fernet_key>
 export SECRET_KEY=<your_secret_key>
 export EMAIL_PASSWORD=<your_email_password>
 ```
 #### 5. Run the Application
-To run the main application, use the following commands:
+To run the main application, use the following commands within your directory using the terminal:
 ```
 # For the main application
 uvicorn main:app --reload